SparsePixels: Efficient Convolution for Sparse Data on FPGAs: Evaluations

 Lastly, we consider jet flavor tagging at the LHC~\cite{Duarte:2018ite,pierini_2020_3602260,Moreno:2019bmu}.
 In proton-proton collisions, unstable heavy particles are produced and they decay promptly into sprays of particles recorded by the detector.
 When the parent particle has high momentum, the constituent particles appear as a collimated cone, called a jet.
 Jet substructure (particle content, energy, and geometry) encodes the identity of the parent particle, and identifying the originating particle is called jet tagging.
 The dataset we use contains simulated jets with transverse momentum ($p_{\text{T}}$) around 1 TeV produced from proton-proton collisions at the center-of-mass energy of 13 TeV.
 Jets are clustered with the anti-$k_{\text{T}}$ algorithm~\cite{Cacciari:2008gp} using the distance parameter at $R=0.8$.
-Five jet classes are simulated: gloun (g), light quark (q), W boson, Z boson, and top quark (t).
-Each jet is represented as a $100\times 100$ image in pseudorapidity $\eta$ (transformed polar angle) and azimuthal angle $\phi$ relative to the jet axis; each pixel stores the scalar sum of particle $p_{\text{T}}$ measured in calorimeters, and up to the 150 highest-$p_{\text{T}}$ constituents per jet are retained.
+Five jet classes are simulated: gluon (g), light quark (q), W boson (W), Z boson (Z), and top quark (t).
+Each jet is represented as a $100\times 100$ image in pseudorapidity $\eta$ (transformed polar angle) and azimuthal angle $\phi$ relative to the jet axis; each pixel stores the scalar sum of particle $p_{\text{T}}$ measured in calorimeters, and up to the 150 highest-$p_{\text{T}}$ constituents are retained per jet.
 Example images are shown in the top row of Fig.~\ref{fig:jet_input}.
-The task we consider is supervised multi-class classification of the processed images.
-Because the original images are too large for full parallelization on an FPGA, we preprocess the images for demonstration: (1) crop from $100\times 100$ to $56\times 56$ by removing boarder pixels; (2) normalize pixel values by a factor of 1200, saturate at 1, and cut at 0.003 (middle row in Fig.~\ref{fig:jet_input}); (3) as with MNIST, apply radial inflation to spread active pixels outward from the center so that subsequent pooling does not collapse information (bottom row in Fig.~\ref{fig:jet_input}).
+The task is supervised multi-class classification.
+Because the original images are too large for full parallelization on an FPGA, we preprocess the images for demonstration: (1) crop from $100\times 100$ to $56\times 56$ by removing border pixels; (2) normalize pixel values by a factor of 1200, saturate at 1, and cut at 0.003 (middle row in Fig.~\ref{fig:jet_input}); (3) as with MNIST, apply radial inflation to spread active pixels outward from the center so that subsequent pooling does not easily collapse information (bottom row in Fig.~\ref{fig:jet_input}).